DogeTheBeast/College_notes/CHEM 154/Unit 8/Gibb's Free Energy.md

 - 'driven by enthalpy' (where a very exothermic reaction (negative ΔH) overcomes a decrease in entropy) or,
 - 'driven by entropy' where an endothermic reaction occurs because of a highly positive ΔS.

-### Example
+For Example,

 The formation of NaCl(s) from its elements is spontaneous and releases a great deal of heat.

 $${\LARGE Na(s) + Cl_2 (g) \rightarrow 2NaCl(s)}$$

 - This process involves a gas molecule becoming a solid, and therefore must involve a decrease in entropy.
 Therefore, ΔS is negative.
 -  It is an exothermic reaction, releasing heat, therefore ΔH must also be negative.
-This reaction is 'driven by enthalpy', because the large negative ΔH is more negative than the -TΔS term is positive, resulting in a negative overall ΔG and a spontaneous reaction.
+-   This reaction is 'driven by enthalpy', because the large negative ΔH is more negative than the -TΔS term is positive, resulting in a negative overall ΔG and a spontaneous reaction.

+Below is a table that relates the sign of the entropy and the enthalpy of a reaction to